 General

-Subject to section 2.2, the Interconnected Party is responsible for the compliance of all Receipt Points, including Additional Receipt Points with Schedules One and Two.
+Except as agreed otherwise in writing, the Interconnected Party will ensure that all Receipt Points, including Additional Receipt Points, comply with Schedules One and Two.

-First Gas acknowledges and agrees that for the purposes of this Agreement the [ ] Receipt Point complies with Schedule Two as at the Commencement Date.
+The Interconnected Party will provide First Gas with a copy of its maintenance records for a Receipt Point on request (not to be more than once per calendar year).

 Additional Receipt Point

+The Interconnected Party may request an Additional Receipt Point at any time during the term of this Agreement.
+The Parties shall execute an Amending Agreement in respect of that Additional Receipt Point before commencing any work in relation to it.

-Prior to commencing construction of any Additional Receipt Point, the Interconnected Party shall:
+Subject to section 2.5, in relation to any Additional Receipt Point, the Interconnected Party shall:

 consult with First Gas to ensure that the design of the Receipt Point will meet its reasonable requirements;